 "The approach taken by the program is exactly what I needed — a structured program with an end goal in a supportive environment and resources available to help one succeed."

 As students, Pipeline participants are leaders on campus.
-Pipeline students have served as the presidents of the Black Law Students Association (BLSA) and Latin American Law Students Association, as well as president of the Public Interest Law Association and the CUNY Law Review.
+Pipeline students have served as the presidents of the Black Law Students Association (BLSA) and Latin American Law Students Association (LALSA), as well as editorial board members of CUNY Law Review and president of the Public Interest Law Association.
 Pipeline students have also been selected by their graduating classes to speak at commencement.

 What People Are Saying About Pipeline